-We conducted our audit of the Consolidated Interim Financial Statements in accordance with the Standards on Auditing specified under section 143(10) of the Act ("SAs").
-Our responsibilities under those Standards are further described in the 'Auditor's Responsibilities for the Audit of the Consolidated Interim Financial Statements section of our report.
-We are independent of the Group in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that are relevant to our audit of the Consolidated Interim Financial Statements under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
-We believe that the audit evidence obtained by us and the audit evidence obtained by the other auditors of the Subsidiary is sufficient and appropriate to provide a basis for our audit opinion on the Consolidated Interim Financial Statements.
+We conducted our audit of Standalone Interim Financial Statements in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Companies Act 2013 as amended ("the Act") issued by the Institute of Chartered Accountant of India (ICAI).
+Our responsibilities under those Standards are further described in the 'Auditor's Responsibilities for the Audit of the Standalone Interim Financial Statements' section of our report.
+We are independent of the Company in accordance with the Code of Ethics issued by the ICAI, and we have fulfilled our other ethical responsibilities in accordance with the ICAI's Code of Ethics.
+We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our audit opinion on the Standalone Interim Financial Statements.